reallyasi9/ZipStreams.jl/README.md

 archives can be up to 16 EB (2^64 bytes) in size, which can easily overwhelm even the largest of modern supercomputers.

-However, the ZIP archive specification also requires a "Local File Header" that preceding the (possibly compressed) file data of every file in the archive.
+However, the ZIP archive specification also requires a "Local File Header" to precede the (possibly compressed) file data of every file in the archive.
 The Local File Header contains enough information to allow a reader to extract the file and perform simple error checking as long as three conditions are met:
 1. The information in the Local File Header is correctly specified.
 The Central